 Cathedral Valley District at Capitol Reef

-The Cathedral Valley Driving Loop is about 57 miles and takes about 7 to 8 hours to complete.
+The Capitol Reef Cathedral Valley Loop is about 57 miles and takes about 7 to 8 hours to complete.
 Another option is to drive from Highway 24 to Temple of Moon and Temple of the Sun, massive monoliths that rise from the desert floor, then return the way you came.

 Some of the most interesting geological formations are found in Cathedral Valley, making it a perfect place for photography lovers.